Frequently asked questions

 The school year is respectively calculated for 10 months.
 Deregistration from the bus transport and from additional offers is only possible at the same time of de-registering from attending the school or Kindergarten.

-Please find further information on the Schedule of Fees on our homepage.
+Please find further information on the Schedule of Fees in our download section.

 General – KHDA registration:

 The KHDA is the Knowledge and Human Development Authority, the local education authorities in Dubai that stipulate the regulations for all private schools in Dubai.

 Why do I have to submit my original Emirates ID to the school in order for my family resp. my child to be registered with KHDA if I have already submitted the ID copy upon registration?